Chris-Robertson/lisalappea.com/README.md

 - Spent far too much time getting a pixel-perfect flowchart.
 - Wireframes are simple, as client is a designer and will have input later in process.
 - The important thing is to have a wireframe for every page.
 This ensures gaps are identified early in the process.
+- Decided to go with a simple 4-colour labelling system on Trello to indicate an action's difficulty
 - Setup a postgresql development server locally using [Postgres.app](postgressapp.com)
 - Created a new Rails instance with postgres as he database with:
 ```